vignesh-viswanathan/Learning_Market_Equilibria/README.md

 - Input Data File Address
 - Output File Address

-The program generates an output text file summarising the allocation output by the algorithms used in the paper.
+The program generates an output text file summarising the allocation output by the algorithms used in the paper in terms of total welfare, loss and a few other factors.
 This output file is then used by the Graph.ipynb file in each folder to create graphs.

 In case of any queries, feel free to contact vviswanathan (at) umass.edu